ppbrown/vlm-utils/training/README.md

 # Square image limitation

-By default, these tools will only work with 512x512 resolution.
+By default, these tools will expect to work with 512x512 resolution.

 Resolution is controlled by the size of the generated image cache files.
 That is why the back-end does not have any -resolution flag

-In theory, if you use the --resolution tweaking in create_img_cache.py, (and remove the CenterCrop call) you could also train on other sizes.
+In theory, if you use the --resolution tweaking in create_img_sdvae.py, (and remove the CenterCrop call) you could also train on other sizes.
 But BEWARE!
 You need to understand more about model training to do that correctly.